 Most people only look into the website and server-side areas when hardening their cybersecurity.
 They tend to overlook what's called the attack surface area, the third layer missing on most hardening processes.

 When it comes to analyzing your attack surface area, we can include several tasks that will yield critical and normally unseen data from all your online assets.

-For this purpose, we will use our Attack Surface Reduction tool, which will give you instant access to this sensitive information within seconds.
+For this purpose, we will use our Attack Surface Intelligence tool, which will give you instant access to this sensitive information within seconds.